cpp-linter/cpp-linter-action/README.md

 [`tidy-review`][tidy-review] or [`format-review`][format-review]).

 > [!WARNING]
-> We only support Linux runners using a Debian based Linux OS (like Ubuntu and many others).
+> We only support Linux runners using a Debian-based Linux OS (like Ubuntu and many others).
 >
 > MacOS and Windows runners are supported as well.

-## What's New

-v2

-* Change action from using docker to composite steps
-  * improve workflow runs times from 1m 24s (using v1) to 6-20s (for simple workflow runs).
-  * better support for the database input option (which was broken with the docker environment in v1).
-  * better support cross-compilation
-  * better support 3rd party libraries
-* Includes many issues and enhancements.
-See [#87](https://github.com/cpp-linter/cpp-linter-action/issues/87) for details.

-Refer [here](https://github.com/cpp-linter/cpp-linter-action/tree/v1) for previous versions.

 ## Usage